dpopkin/DVLA/challenges.md

 - Assume the column names in the database are as simple as you think they are.

 ## Challenge 3:
 A company wanted a web application that could access low level commands on a server ("Use exec()" was their exact words).
-The developers, rightfully fearing abuse, locked it down to only the commands they needed to do their job with Laravel validation and implemented some string parsing to remove metacharacters.
+The developers, rightfully fearing abuse, locked it down to use only the whitelisted commands the company needed to do their job with Laravel validation and implemented some string parsing to remove metacharacters.
 But is it still possible to execute arbitary code?

 ### Hints
 - First of all, this WILL execute commands on YOUR machine.
 YOU are RESPONSIBLE if you type `rm -rf --no-preserve-root /` or something similar into the line.